adam-jasinski-cko/sample-python-lambda/README.md

 # sample-python-lambda

 Simple POC with a Python AWS Lambda.
-Uses poetry for package management and building; localstack Docker container and custom scripts for local deployments.
+Uses poetry for package management and building; Localstack Docker container for testing and custom scripts for local deployments.

 # How the project was initialized
 1. `poetry init`